 This technique was developed in 1884 by a Danish bacteriologist, Hans Christian Gram.
 The Gram staining technique differentiates the mixed culture cells into two terms –

 One which retains the color of the primary stain is known as Gram-Positive Bacteria and the cells which get decolorized and takes the counterstain are known as Gram-Negative Bacteria.

 ⇒ The exact principle or mechanism of gram’s Staining is still unknown; however certain theories have been proposed to explain the mechanism of Gram’s reaction which is as follows –

 1.)
 Acid Protoplasmic Theory

-This theory states that as the protoplasm of Gram-Positive Bacteria is more Acidic as compare to Gram-Negative Bacteria, their affinity with basic stain is more and they resists the Decolorization when decolorizer is applied whereas the affinity of Gram-Negative Bacteria with basic dyes is less so they easily get decolorized when decolorizer is applied.
+This theory states that as the protoplasm of Gram-Positive Bacteria is more Acidic as compare to Gram-Negative Bacteria, their affinity with basic stain is more, and they resist the Decolorization when decolorizer is applied whereas the affinity of Gram-Negative Bacteria with basic dyes is less, so they easily get decolorized when decolorizer is applied.